danah2139/API-proxy/README.md

  The proxy uses caching and return valid responses from the past 10 minutes.

-## RUN THE PROXY_SERVER
+## RUN THE PROXY SERVER
-You need to download pipenv in order to create virtualenv and install all the packages from pipfile or download from the requirements.txt file
+You need to download pipenv in order to create virtualenv and install all the packages from pipfile or you can download from the requirements.txt file
 <br/>
  * `python server.py`
 <br/>